-According to estimates, toilet paper manufacturing uses up to fifteen percent of the world’s trees.
+According to estimates, toilet paper manufacturing uses up to 15% of the world’s trees.
 And the process of making toilet paper is hugely energy intensive, consuming large amounts of water and chlorine.
 As a result, choosing eco-friendly toilet paper is one way to help reduce our impact on the environment.
 While bamboo-sourced tissue is one such option, recycled toilet paper — rather than virgin paper — is another sustainable choice.

 Avoid wet wipes

 Are wet wipes really a good option for sustainably-minded people?
 Actually, in many cases they are not.
 Because while most wet wipes are marketed as “flushable,” they shouldn’t be flushed at all, because they don’t break down like toilet paper does.
 They are often made of synthetic materials that can clog toilets and cause expensive plumbing problems.
 In addition, wet wipes can damage septic systems and cause environmental problems when they end up in waterways.

 So, what should you do with wet wipes?
 The best option is to throw them in the garbage after using them.
 That might not be as convenient as flushing them down the toilet, but it’s better for your plumbing and the environment.
 The best option is to either not use them or look for strictly environmentally friendly ones.

 Low-flow toilets are a great option to save water — and therefore save money.
 These toilets use less water per flush, and they can save a significant amount of water over time.
 If you’re not ready to invest in a new toilet, there are still plenty of ways to save water.
 You can make a big difference by simply reducing the amount of water you use each time you flush.
 Try putting a brick or stone in the toilet tank to limit the amount of water used per flush.